Adam28P/Practice/README.md

 # Practice
-This is a practice repository
+This is a practice repository!

+I love coding websites!!!